kingluddite/web-dev-notes/js/ajax.md

 [URL Encode Site](http://www.url-encode-decode.com/)
 [example](https://i.imgur.com/UIssjAJ.png)

-sending lots of information is not good via GET
+Sending lots of information is not good via `GET`
+* POST sends info separate from URL via `body`
+  - separate from URL
+  - more secure
-POST sends info separate from URL via 'body' separate from URL more secure let's you send additional information you also have to send an additional `header`
+  - let's you send additional information
+  - you also have to send an additional `header`

 ### AJAX Response Formats

-with lots of data have a structured data format
+With lots of data have a structured data format

-XML - use tags to store data
+`XML` - use tags to store data
+* common format
+* verbose

-example
+`XML` example

 ```xml
 <contacts>
  <contact>